Elevate

 Environment and rhythm

 The body reads the room before it rests.
 Cool, dark, quiet spaces support deeper sleep.
-Small shifts in environment — even subtle ones — can change what rest is possible.

 The Practice

-Beginning to return to rest
+Beginning to Return to Rest

 This isn't about perfection.
 It's about awareness — and creating small conditions that allow rest to happen.